vitek-borovsky/DontNeedStability/README.md

 cargo run
 ```

-By default, the server will listen on `127.0.0.1:8080` and use an in-memory database.
-You can configure the server by modifying `src/main.rs`.
+The server's port is configured via `config.toml`.
+By default, it listens on `127.0.0.1:8080` and uses an in-memory database.

 Example query using `dig`: